The fun starts here!

 Start here for your first 10 steps to planning a wedding

-2. What you absolutely would not like,
+- What you would absolutely would like to have,

-3. and what you would be prepared to compromise on.
+- What you would be prepared to compromise on.

 Set a date.
 Be careful not to set a date that clashes with important family events or sporting events that may upset your plans – big time.
 For example, football final day, wimbledon, big birthdays or anniversaries.